-Dear Sir/ Ma'am,
+Dear Sir/Ma'am,

-This mail is regarding the intimation of approval of Resolution Plan of M/s VA Realcon Private Limited (Corporate Debtor).
+This is to inform you that the matter of Resolution Plan ("Plan") submitted by Durgesh Merchants Limited ("Resolution Applicant") in respect of VA Realcon Private Limited ("Corporate Debtor") was submitted by the Resolution Professional before NCLT, Delhi Bench under the provisions of Insolvency and Bankruptcy Code, 2016 ("IBC").
 The Corporate Insolvency Resolution Process ("CIRP") of the Corporate Debtor was commenced vide order dated 07.04.2022 by the Hon'ble NCLT, New Delhi Bench, Court-V in CP(IB)-721/PB/2021.